+"Downtown simply doesn't have enough parking."
 "Parking is easy to find if you are willing to walk a little bit."
-"Many lots are in poor conditionLocals have lived "Supply is not well matched to demand - we need a technological bridge." with the current situation a long time, but visitors are less tolerant."
-"There are some great parking "It would be great if the Passport facilities, but it's friendlier to employees and residents than to visitors." spaces that are not being used to find parking close to the area I need to park at."
-"Parking in Spokane is cheap, compared to other Northwest cities."
+"Many lots are in poor conditionLocals have lived "We need to change the expectation in Spokane that you will always have a free "Supply is not well matched to demand - we need a technological bridge." with the current situation a long time, but visitors are less tolerant." parking spot right out front."
+"There are some great parking "It would be great if the Passport "Parking is too expensive for many of my employees." facilities, but it's friendlier to employees and residents than to visitors." app allowed us to locate spaces that are not being used to find parking close to the area I need to park at."
+"The Central City Line will "Parking in Spokane is cheap, change everything.
+I will finally get a bus pass." compared to other Northwest cities."
 "Longer meter times for eating, shopping, and entertainment."
+"Parking in Downtown Spokane is easyif you know what to do."
 "Having better signage and less private parking would be ideal."
 "Having just one payment system would be great."
-"Parking is easy to find if you are willing to walk a little bit."
-"Supply is not well matched to demand - we need a technological bridge."
-"There are some great parking facilities, but it's friendlier to employees and residents than to visitors."
-"Parking in Spokane is cheap, compared to other Northwest cities."
-"Having better signage and less private parking would be ideal."